The Infinite Banking Concept® – in Plain Language

 The only way to really see this is to get your complimentary strategy session and look at some illustrations for yourself.

 Now will purchasing a participating whole life insurance policy from a mutual insurance company be the right move for you?

 It might turn out that the idea of purchasing a whole life insurance policy simply isn’t the “right” choice for you.

 That while we here at I&E are big fans of the concept of “infinite banking” we also realize that there isn’t a…

-When it comes to what “kind” of life insurance is going to be the BEST for an individual.
+When it comes to what type of life insurance is going to be the BEST for an individual.

 This is why…

-We here at I&E have chosen to remain an independent life insurance brokerage allowing us to offer a wide variety of insurance products from dozens of different insurance companies.
+We at I&E have chosen to remain an independent life insurance brokerage, allowing us to offer a wide variety of life insurance products from dozens of different companies.